Signed in as:

 All newcomers (male and female) are welcome to join St Marys’ Guild.

-Contact Guild Secretary Jane Frazer on
+Guild Secretary Sylvia Mathews on

 Anglican Parish of Woodend